youngerfill/rabot/README.rst

 The rest of this document consists of the ``--help`` output of the scripts.

-bu_this
+bu-this
 -------
 ::

-  Usage: bu_this
+  Usage: bu-this

   Summary: Compress the contents of the Current Working Directory (CWD)
            into a .tgz file saved in a dedicated backup directory.

-  'bu_this' performs the following actions:
+  'bu-this' performs the following actions:

-  1. Obtain the path to the destination directory by invoking 'rabot_vars backupDir' and create this directory if it doesn't already exist.
+  1. Obtain the path to the destination directory by invoking 'rabot-vars backupDir' and create this directory if it doesn't already exist.

-  2. Run the script 'tgz_this' to compress the contents of the CWD into a .tgz file located in the parent directory of the CWD.
+  2. Run the script 'tgz-this' to compress the contents of the CWD into a .tgz file located in the parent directory of the CWD.

   3. 'mv' this .tgz file to the destination directory.

-  See also: 'tgz_this', 'zip_this', 'clean_this'
+  See also: 'tgz-this', 'zip-this', 'clean-this'

-clean_this
+clean-this
 ----------
 ::

-  Usage: clean_this
+  Usage: clean-this

-  'clean_this' performs the following actions:
+  'clean-this' performs the following actions:

   1. Check for an executable file named 'clean' in the Current Working Directory (CWD) and run it, if found.